steinbergmedia/halion-script-api/src/HALion-Script/pages/What-is-HALion-Script.md

 * Algorithmic composition
 * Advanced, interactive playback for creating more realistic performances
 * Custom-built workflows for macro pages
-* Automization of repeating tasks while building large scale libraries
+* Automization of repeating tasks while building large-scale libraries

 [Jump to Top ](#what-is-halion-script)

 ## Lua Resources

-Lua is a widespread scripting language, used in many professional fields, such as game development or image processing, for example.
+Lua is a very common scripting language, used in many professional fields, such as game development or image processing, for example.
 To find out more about Lua, please visit [lua.org](https://lua.org).
 For learning Lua, we recommend the official book [Programming in Lua](https://www.lua.org/pil/) and [Lua's Reference Manual](https://www.lua.org/manual/5.2/).

 [Jump to Top ](#what-is-halion-script)